CSV Importer: 6 Benefits of Self-Serve Data Ingestion

 Every company's data onboarding process is different.
 So we're going to focus on what makes the Osmos Uploader unique by sharing the benefits of helping companies improve their data onboarding process with CSV importers.

-2. Delightful User Experience
+2. Improve User Experience

-The Osmos Uploader provides a delightful self-serve experience that's better than your top-tier service.
+The Osmos Uploader provides a self-serve experience that's better than your top-tier service.
 With our intuitive interface, non-technical users can quickly clean up data to match your destination schema using column mapping, formulas, and training examples.

 3. Clean Data with Clicks, Not Code